April 9 2023: Easter Sunday Readings 2023 and Gospel – Lectionary: 42

 Gospel – John 20:1-9

-1 AND on the first day of the week, Mary Magdalene came early, when it was yet dark, unto the sepulcher; and she saw the stone taken away from the sepulcher.
+1 On the first day of the week, Mary of Magdala came to the tomb early in the morning, while it was still dark, and saw the stone removed from the tomb.

-2 So she ran and went to Simon Peter and to the other disciple whom Jesus loved, and said to them, “They have taken the Lord out of the tomb, and we know not where they have laid him.
+2 So she ran and went to Simon Peter and to the other disciple whom Jesus loved, and told them, “They have taken the Lord from the tomb, and we don’t know where they put him.”

-3 Peter, therefore, went out, and that other disciple and they came to the tomb.
+3 So Peter and the other disciple went out and came to the tomb.

 6 When Simon Peter arrived after him, he went into the tomb and saw the burial cloths there,